medavox/tuki-nuwa.old/text/dictionary.md

-i 	 | marks start of object noun-phrase (introduces a direct object) ju   | or ka   | also, too, even, indeed (emphasizes the word(s) before it ki   | question marker word, "is it the case that/is it that/est-ce que"; comes before statement. li 	 | separator "between any subject except mi and si and its verb; also used to introduce a new verb for the same subject" lu   | she, he, it, they; her, his, its, their mi   | i/we; my/our mu   | (interj) woof! meow! moo! etc. (mammal/bird noises) ni   | this, that pa   | previous word is a noun; "-ness" pi   | (sep) of, belonging to si   | you, your u    | addressive marker: <jan Atan u> = "hey, adam", "@adam"; (sep) U Imperative: <u namu!> = "eat!"
+i 	 | marks start of object noun-phrase (introduces a direct object) ju   | or ka   | also, too, even, indeed (emphasizes the word(s) before it ki   | question-marker: "is it the case that/is it that/est-ce que"; comes before statement. li 	 | separator "between any subject except mi and si and its verb; also used to introduce a new verb for the same subject" lu   | she, he, it, they; her, his, its, their mi   | i/we; my/our mu   | (interj) woof! meow! moo! etc. (mammal/bird noises) ni   | this, that pi   | (sep) of, belonging to si   | you, your u    | addressive marker: <jan Atan u> = "hey, adam", "@adam"; (sep) U Imperative: <u namu!> = "eat!"